 How The Shark Got Its Mouth

-October 15th 1938, Curtiss test pilot Edward Elliott flew the prototype Curtiss XP-40, on its maiden flight.
+On October 15th, 1938, Curtiss test pilot Edward Elliott flew the prototype Curtiss XP-40, on its maiden flight.
 What later came to be known as the famed P-40, this prototype was powered by a newly installed liquid-cooled, supercharged Allison V-1710 V-12 engine.
 The original design of the XP-40 initially placed the glycol coolant radiator in an underbelly position on the fighter, just aft of the wing's trailing edge.
 On subsequent test flights, USAAC Fighter Projects Officer Lieutenant Benjamin S. Kelsey flew her at a less than stellar, 315 miles per hour.
 Speed was an issue for this new fighter design.

 Curtiss engineers focused on improving the XP-40's speed by moving the radiator forward in steps.
-Each successive move offering little gain in additional speed.
+Each successive move offered little gain in additional speed.
 Kelsey ordered the aircraft to be evaluated in a NACA wind tunnel to identify solutions for better aerodynamic qualities.
-After extensive research, Based on the data obtained, Curtiss moved the glycol coolant radiator forward to the chin; its new air scoop also accommodated the oil cooler air intake, and allowed Kelsey to bring the XP-40 to speeds in excess of 366MPH.
+After extensive research, Based on the data obtained, Curtiss moved the glycol coolant radiator forward to the chin; its new air scoop also accommodated the oil cooler air intake and allowed Kelsey to bring the XP-40 to speeds in excess of 366MPH.

-It was this very unique forward position of the radiator, and large intake area that provided the metallic canvas for the famed Sharks Mouth paint scheme to work so very well!
+It was this very unique forward position of the radiator and large intake area that provided the metallic canvas for the famed Sharks Mouth paint scheme to work so very well!

-P-40B's strengths were that it was sturdy, well armed, and faster in a dive, as well as an excellent rate of roll.
+P-40B's strengths were that it was sturdy, well-armed, and faster in a dive, as well as an excellent rate of roll.
 While the P-40s could not match the maneuverability of the Japanese Army air arm's Nakajima Ki-27s and Ki-43s, nor the much more famous Zero naval fighter in a slow speed turning dogfight, at higher speeds the P-40s were more than a match.

 Claire Chennault, leader of the Tigers, trained his pilots to utilize the P-40's particular performance characteristics to their own advantage.
 With higher dive speed than any Japanese fighter aircraft of the early war years, the AVG pilots utilized "boom-and-zoom" tactics.
 The Flying Tigers were so highly successful, that their feats were widely published, to boost sagging public morale at home.